trteodor/Unit_Tests_EmbCode_example/README.md

 *http://www.throwtheswitch.org/unity

-I got acquainted with the syntax of makefiles and thanks to that **_I created my own build system_** for Unit Tests with Unity
+After familiarizing myself with the "makefiles" syntax, **_I created my own build system_** for Unit Tests with "Unity"
 * In my opinion, the created building system is very easy and convenient

 Why I decide create my own build system?
 When I was able to use Ceedlink..